Azure/Azure-Sentinel/ASIM/dev/ASimYaml2ARM/asim_readme.md

 This template deploys all ASIM {schema} parsers.

-The Advanced Security Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.
+The Advanced Security Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.

 For more information, see: